greggman/sedon/README.md

 [Live](https://greggman.github.io/sedon/?anim=1)

 Currently you can save as a URL up to the maximum URL size.
+Or you can download a file and then pick load to re-read it.
 If you make something cool please post a link.
 This is alpha software those so expect that the file format will change and old links might stop working.